dominikj111/singleton-registry/README.md

 A **thread-safe singleton registry** for Rust.
 Store and retrieve **any type** globally - structs, primitives, functions, or closures.
 Each type can have only **one instance** registered at a time (true singleton pattern).
-Designed for write-once, read-many pattern with zero-cost abstractions.
+Designed for write-once, read-many pattern with minimal overhead.

 ## Features

+- **Synchronous**: No async/await complexity - simple, direct API calls
 - **Thread-safe**: All operations are safe to use across multiple threads
 - **Type-safe**: Values are stored and retrieved with full type information
 - **True singleton**: Only one instance per type - later registrations override previous ones
-- **Zero-cost abstractions**: Minimal runtime overhead
+- **Minimal overhead**: Efficient Arc-based storage with fast lookups
 - **Tracing support**: Optional callback system for monitoring registry operations
 - **No external dependencies**: Pure Rust implementation